CCRSF-IFX/SF-methXsort/README.md

 # SF-methXsort

-**methXsort** is a command-line toolkit for sorting, converting, and analyzing bisulfite sequencing reads in xenograft experiments.
-It provides fast, parallelized methods for reference and read conversion, species-specific read assignment, BAM-to-FASTQ extraction, and summary/statistics utilities for workflow integration.
+**methXsort** is a command-line toolkit for sorting bisulfite sequencing reads into host species and graft species in xenograft experiments.

+MethXsort supports both `xengsort` and `bbsplit` for sorting reads into host and graft species.
+We recommend `xengsort`, as it is much faster based on benchmarking results.

 ---